 - An accessible team of attorneys who provide prompt and open lines of communication at all times.

-- Sound legal advice at each step in your Colorado divorce case.
+- Sound legal advice and resources at each step in your divorce case.

 How Can Our Denver Divorce Attorneys Help With Your Case?

 Divorce, also known as a “dissolution of marriage,” is the legal process for ending a marriage.
 The process can be a long and tumultuous endeavor that requires large amounts of negotiating, evidence-gathering, and paperwork before a final resolution.
-While many cases end in a settlement, others proceed to a contested trial in front of the court.
-Our Denver family law lawyers are prepared for either scenario.
-The lawyers at Plog & Stein, P.C. understand the hard work involved in a dissolution of marriage.
+While many cases end in a settlement, others proceed to a contested trial in front of a family court.
+Our law firm prepared for either scenario.
+The team at Plog & Stein, P.C. understands the hard work involved in a dissolution of marriage.
 We tailor our approach to advocate for you regarding all aspects of your divorce, including:

 - The legal arguments and procedural requirements needed.